Skip to content

 Relationships

 Relationships connect memories in the knowledge graph.
-They are created automatically during retain and reflect operations.
+They are created automatically during retain operations when the LLM infers meaningful connections between memories.

 {